-Mark your calendars and start planning!
-From reuniting with friends and classmates to the compelling Alumni-Faculty Forums, stunning performances of the arts, informative tours, heart-pounding athletics and noteworthy awards, Reunions 2025 promises to be one for the record books as we celebrate the major reunion classes ending with 0 and 5.
-As always, everyone is invited to come back!
+We are days away, so register for Reunions now and start planning!
+From reuniting with friends and classmates to the compelling Alumni-Faculty Forums, stunning performances of the arts, informative tours, heart-pounding athletics and noteworthy awards, Reunions 2026 promises to be one for the record books as we celebrate the major reunion classes ending with 1 and 6.
+Registration is open for all, and pre-registration is required.
+And as always, everyone is invited to come back!
 There is never an off-year.
 See you soon!

 For alumni hoping to find a home for Princeton memorabilia and apparel that could be treasured by other alumni and guests, bring your items (only as big as you can carry) to Reunions and drop them off at the “Take It or Leave It” tent on the East Pyne South Lawn anytime after 9 a.m.
 Thursday, May 23.
 And then go on your own search for more great finds!
 Items not claimed by a new owner by 9 p.m.
 Saturday, May 25, will disappear!